Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Introduction

-\paragraph{Favorites Mechanisms:} We use the same underlying principle for all of our results: each buyer points to their favorite item, and then allocation is handled per-item among those who declare it their favorite via some fixed single-item mechanism.
+\emph{Favorites Mechanisms:} We use the same underlying principle for all of our results: each buyer points to their favorite item, and then allocation is handled per-item among those who declare it their favorite via some fixed single-item mechanism.
 In the more-items-than-bidders regime, the single-item mechanism assigns items uniformly at random among those competing for the same favorite.
 In the more-bidders-than-items regime, we use a known single-dimensional prior-free mechanism from \citet{HartlineR08} to allocate each individual item.

-\paragraph{Results.} In this paper, we approximate optimal utility when there are $n$ buyers, $m$ items, and buyer values for items are drawn i.i.d.~across both items and buyers.
-We achieve a $(1-1/e)$-approximation when there are more items than buyers ($m\geq n$) and an $O(\log \frac{n}{m})$-approximation when there are more buyers than items ($n>m$), which is tight up to constant factors.
-Together, this implies a $\Theta(1 + \log \frac{n}{m})$ gap between optimal utility and social welfare.
-See Section~\ref{sec:main} for details.
+\emph{Results.} In this paper, we obtain utility that approximates optimal welfare when there are $n$ buyers, $m$ items, and buyer values for items are drawn i.i.d.~across both items and buyers.
+We achieve a $(1-1/e)$-approximation when there are more items than buyers ($m\geq n$) and an $O(\log \frac{n}{m})$-approximation when there are more buyers than items ($n>m$).
+We then create an instance of the identical-item setting from the i.i.d.~unit-demand setting without increasing social welfare too much and only increasing optimal utility, allowing us to leverage the tight example from \citet{HartlineR08}.
+All together, Section~\ref{sec:main} answers Question~\ref{q1} with a $\Theta(1 + \log \frac{n}{m})$ gap between optimal utility and social welfare.

-Note two potential drawbacks of our work: (1) we approximate the upper bound of social welfare, and (2) we focus only on the highly symmetric setting of i.i.d.~across both items and buyers.
-While these may at first glance appear to create an overly restrictive setting, in Section~\ref{sec:why} we demonstrate the complexities of even slight relaxations, where our machinery fails, and why meaningful extensions will require much innovation.
-This section includes several characterization results on the unit-demand Bayesian utility-maximization problem in general, as well as limitations of various approaches.
-We include here informal statements of our results: